 Gary Kirschman is the City Director for Christian Business Men's Connection (CBMC) of greater Indianapolis, a worldwide ministry that is a resource and catalyst for young professionals in the workplace.
 Their purpose is to share the transformational love of Christ with those in the business community while helping Christ followers grow in their faith.
 They offer various opportunities for discipleship, networking, ministry and leadership training, mentoring and community projects.

-Steve and Janet Kunnecke serve with SEND International in Tokyo, Japan, facilitating the fulfillment of our mission as believers to make Christ known and empower His followers to build up His Church.
+The Kunnecke's serve with SEND International in Tokyo, Japan, facilitating the fulfillment of our mission as believers to make Christ known and empower His followers to build up His Church.
 SEND International, begun by veterans from WWII in Asia, has planted over 50 churches in this spiritually-needy nation of less than 1% Christians.
-SEND's global mission is to mobilize God's people and engage the unreached in order to establish reproducing churches.
-Through SEND, Steve and Janet serve 50 missionaries from six countries as the Business Manager and Personnel Coordinator and assist a new church planting team in their community.
+Their mission is to mobilize God's people and engage the unreached in order to establish reproducing churches.
+Steve is the Director of Yamanaka Chalet.
+He manages the SEND Japan retreat facility, finances and property maintenance of the seven cabins at Lake Yamanaka near Mt.
+Fuji.
+Janet coaches individuals and teams through conflicts that naturally arise in cross-cultural contexts.
+She facilitates workshops for Japanese to discover biblical, culturally appropriate interpersonal reconciliation.

 Contact: Steve and Janet Kunnecke at firstname.lastname@example.org